gamblevore/speedie/Documentation/Errors.md

         for job in list
             .FinaliseJob(job)

+Accessing messages is so common that manually creating errors all the time would be totally undoable.
+In fact this is why my error system exists.
+But its really useful especially for files or anything really.

 Speedie's error-reporting system has a lot more features, such as:

 + Reporting warnings, which get printed like normal but leave `stderr.ok` true.